ModelEarth/community/projects/wood/biosolids/README.md

 ## Keeping Biosolids out of the Food Chain

-Kudos to these companies that strictly prohibit the application of sewage sludge and biosolids as fertilizers:
+Kudos to these companies that strictly prohibit the application of sewage sludge as fertilizers:

 Del Monte, H.J.
 Heinz, Dole, Whole Foods.
 Switzerland and the Netherlands.

 Sewage sludge is not allowed on USDA Certified Organic farms.

 Buyer Beware: The wastewater industry promotes biosolids as “green” and sells it as organic fertilizer in stores like Walmart and Lowe’s.